Learning normalized image densities via dual score matching

 \paragraph{Numerical results.} We show in \Cref{fig:dimensionality} the behavior of the effective energy and dimensionality as a function of the noise level.
 As the noise level increases, the log probability initially remains constant, indicating that probability is uniformly spread in a ball around $x$.
 The probability eventually decreases as the diffusion radius becomes larger than the local support size, and all lines converge to the mean (the negative entropy), consistent with the asymptotic Gaussian behavior of the energy.
-The effective dimensionality vanishes at large noise levels (images have a compact support, which eventually looks like a point at large enough scales) but increases as the noise level is reduced, eventually reaching the ambient dimensionality $d$ (our model has a continuous non-zero density everywhere by construction).
+The effective dimensionality (\cref{fig:dimensionality}, right) vanishes at large noise levels (images have a compact support, which behaves like a point at sufficiently large noise levels) but increases as the noise level is reduced, eventually reaching the ambient dimensionality $d$ (our model has a continuous non-zero density everywhere by construction).
 In-between these two extremes, there exists a sizable range of scales $t \in [{10}^{-9}, {10}^{-2}]$ where almost the entire range of dimensionalities coexist.
 In particular, higher-probability images have lower-dimensional neighborhoods, even at relatively small scales, while lower-probability images have nearly full-dimensional neighborhoods, even at relatively large scales.
+This result empirically confirms the point raised in \Cref{subsec:distribution}: the local probability mass around high and low probability images are of the same order, despite the enormous gap between their probability values.
+The local high dimensionality of the low-probability images corresponds to a significantly larger volume occupied by their local neighborhood.
 We note two potential limits to these estimates.
 First, the quantization of pixel values into bins of size $1/256$ limits the resolution to $t \sim {10}^{-5}$, possibly explaining the momentary decrease in dimensionality as $t$ decreases.
 Second, our energy model was only trained on noise levels down to $t_{\min} = {10}^{-9}$.
 Thus, energies at smaller values of $t$ are solely determined by model inductive biases, which favor a constant energy.